 Bose Headphones and Aviation headsets

 Bose began producing and marketing headphones in 1989, starting with aircraft headsets.
 So, the Bose Aviation Headset debuted in 1989 and became the first commercially ready active noise-canceling gear globally.
 Furthermore, the release of this technology cut a mark in the aviation world, which led to Bose signing contracts with the US Army and NASA.
-In addition, as they were the first models which Bose’s engineers developed in Framingham in 1989.
+In addition, they were the first models which Bose’s engineers developed in Framingham in 1989.

-Moreover, Bose directed its talents towards the consumer market in 2000 concerning headphones.
+Moreover, Bose directed its talents toward the consumer market in 2000 concerning headphones.
 In addition, it all began with the famous outer-ear headphones, the QuietComfort model, also known as QC1, which until today receives constant updates and new versions released.

 Furthermore, concerning in-ear models, Bose’s first attempt at launching earbuds was in 2006 with their Bose In-Ear earphones.
 However, this first release met a substantial number of complaints regarding the earbuds’ ear tips, which could hardly stand stable in the ear during demanding activities.
 So, some redesigns took place between 2007 and 2008, with many improvements to the model’s cable, ear tips, and plugs.
 Additionally, newer versions kept emerging as well as more modern models, many featuring ANC technology, which was an exclusive feature among in-ear headphones at the time.

 Moreover, the company also developed and marketed Sleepbuds, which are earbuds designed to deliver a better sleep experience by treating sound pollution around the wearer.
-However, for many reasons about the Sleepbuds lousy battery life, Bose discontinued them in 2019.
+However, for many reasons for the Sleepbuds lousy battery life, Bose discontinued them in 2019.
 However, for some reason, they decided to debut SleepBuds 2 in 2020, with many improvements regarding battery life and technical features, which received a good appraisal.

 Furthermore, Bose also manufactured their first On-Ear headphones, the QuietComfort 3 and the OE1, in 2006.
 So, these aimed better at uses during exercises such as jogs and walks and used to have 25 hours of battery life, which was pretty amazing at the time of their release.

 Finally, concerning their discontinued headphones, most of their first models were first crafted in the United States, specifically in Framingham, Massachusetts.
 So, independently of over-ear, in-ear, or outer-ear models, Bose’s first display of the new-developed technology regarding any of those began in America.
-However, due to the company’s global demand and necessity of keeping their products’ selling prices lower, the primary production of first-series headphones took place in China.
+However, due to the company’s global demand and the necessity of keeping their products’ selling prices lower, the primary production of first-series headphones took place in China.

 Bose Audio Sunglasses